hirsts/visguide/README.md

 # Setup

 * Install instructions are focused on VisGuide on RPI Zero 2.
-They do also work for MAC but you would be better using Conda in place of Virtualenv
+* They do also work for MAC but you would be better using Conda in place of Virtualenv
-* Start with a new "Raspberry Pi OS of Raspberry Pi OS (Legacy, 64-bit) Full"
+* If deploying on RPi Zero, start with a new "Raspberry Pi OS of Raspberry Pi OS (Legacy, 64-bit) Full".
+32-bit Lite OS will NOT work.

 ### Increase swap to 2048
 This is overkill and could be smaller but I had 64GB to play with.
 You might not NEED this.